Originally published 2/4/2019

 And with views, everyone on your team can see the data how they like, while still working off a single source of truth.
 Remember the last time you opened a spreadsheet, only to find that someone else changed your meticulously configured sorts, filters, and color coding?
 Views let you have your own breathing room, while maintaining their connection to the master plan.
 A view is a table, with the noise filtered out.
 You only have to see the information relevant to you.
 And you can format it so it matches your own visual preference — as a Gantt chart, a calendar, a kanban board, etc.

-used Coda tables to align day-to-day operations with company-wide goals.
+A team at used Coda tables to align day-to-day operations with company-wide goals.

 A new app: Made by you, for your unique needs.